Buying & Selling Property

 Arranging a survey

 At a time when you are already spending a lot of money, a survey can seem like an unnecessary expense.
-However, it is far better to be informed of any potential issues before committing to buying a house to allow you to make an informed decision about how much you are willing to pay and if necessary, to determine a budget for any repair work that may be required.
+However, it is far better to be informed of any potential issues before committing to buying a house to allow you to make an informed decision about how much you are willing to pay and, if necessary, determine a budget for any repair work that may be required.
 We will advise you on the most appropriate type of report for the property you have chosen and can also instruct a surveyor on your behalf.

 If you are interested in a property but not prepared to commit to making a formal offer, we can note interest of your behalf.
 This will serve the seller and estate agent to your interest and you will accordingly be kept informed of changes or development concerning the property, any potential closing dates, etc.